Skip to main content

 Alibaba.com (B2B side) Different platform, sourcing-heavy Slider CAPTCHA blocks Hours Not viable HTTP

-Thirdwatch AliExpress Scraper $30 ($0.003 × 10K) HTTP + residential proxy 5 minutes Thirdwatch tracks AliExpress changes
+Thirdwatch AliExpress Scraper Pay per record Lightweight HTTP path 5 minutes Thirdwatch tracks AliExpress changes

 AliExpress's Affiliate API is gated behind affiliate-program approval.
 Alibaba.com (the B2B side) is gated behind aggressive anti-bot.
 The AliExpress Scraper actor page gives you raw consumer-side product data at the lowest unit cost.